asurak/algoliasearch-client-readme-generator/include/templates/README.md

 The resulting JSON answer contains a ```results``` array storing the underlying queries answers.
 The answers order is the same than the requests order.

-You can specify a strategy to optimize your multiple queries:
+You can specify a `strategy` parameter to optimize your multiple queries:
 - **none**: Execute the sequence of queries until the end.
 - **stopIfEnoughMatches**: Execute the sequence of queries until the number of hits is reached by the sum of hits.